marksherriff/uvacs-advising/advising-s25.md

 * Friday, March 14 – Courses for Fall 2025 are listed on SIS
 * Friday, March 21 – Shopping Cart opens in SIS and enrollment appointments for summer and fall 2025 are visible
-* Tuesday, March 25 – Undergraduate Enrollment begins for Summer 2025
+* Tuesday, March 25 – Undergraduate Enrollment begins for Summer 2025 (Note: advising holds do not apply for summer registration)
 * Thursday, April 3 – CS majors who will have holds that wil be automatically dropped should see this reflected in SIS (but not before this date)
 * Monday, April 7 – Undergraduate Enrollment begins for Fall 2025
 * April 25 - remaining advising holds are removed